CenterForTheBuiltEnvironment/pythermalcomfort/README.rst

 * Open an issue on GitHub with a minimal reproduction for bugs.
 * Ask questions in PR comments for implementation guidance.
-* See the CONTRIBUTING.rst file for detailed guidance on testing, documentation, and changelog expectations.
+* See the `Contributing Instructions <https://pythermalcomfort.readthedocs.io/en/latest/contributing.html>`_ for detailed guidance on testing, documentation, and changelog expectations.
 * For API reference and examples, consult the online docs: https://pythermalcomfort.readthedocs.io/en/latest/